 On Sept.
 21, 2020, Hendrick Motorsports announced that Byron signed a contract extension through 2022.
 In June of this year, Rick Hendrick stated that his “plan is for Chase (Elliott) and William (Byron) to retire with us, so that’s an ongoing situation with me.
 I love the lineup right now, and I want to keep the band together.”

 On August 3, Trackhouse Racing announced that Chastain will join the team to drive the No. 1 Chevrolet Camaro in the Cup Series.
-No information was released on sponsors or the crew chief.
-He is currently competing as the driver of the No. 42 for Chip Ganassi Racing in the Cup Series.
+Another announcement was made on Oct.
+25 stating that Phil Surgen will make the move with Chastain to continue as his crew chief at Trackhouse Racing.

 DiBenedetto is another driver looking for a new opportunity next year as Harrison Burton will take over in 2022 as the driver of the No. 21 Wood Brothers Racing Ford in the Cup Series.
 When asked during a recent media availability about any updates for next year, he said, “Everyone knows I’m a super open book, so what I’m telling you is 100 percent everything that I know, which is I don’t know anything more than any of you guys know.
 There have been no talks, no nothing.”